warpten123/EUL_NEXT/README.md

 ## ✨ Features

-- Upload any research paper or text-based document.
+- Upload any  text-based document.
 - Automatically classifies into top 4 matching SDGs with percentage weights.
 - Realtime file upload to Cloudinary.
 - Stores classification results in Firestore.